Protecting Your Oral Health: Schedule Your Oral Cancer Screenings

 The Importance of Oral Cancer Screenings

 Consistent oral cancer screenings are essential for early detection and treatment of oral cancer.
 During screening, your dentist in Oakley will examine your mouth, throat, and neck for any indication of abnormalities or suspicious lesions.
 This thorough examination can help identify potentially cancerous growths before they become more advanced and challenging to treat.
-Early detection is vital for successful treatment results and can significantly enhance the chances of survival.
+Early detection is vital for successful treatment results and can significantly elevate the chances of survival.

 Who Should Get Screened?